hidde/eleventy-wcag-reporter/README.md

 ## How to view reports

-1. Run `eleventy --serve` to start a server, this should show you links to all your reports
+1. After initial [setup](https://github.com/hidde/eleventy-wcag-reporter#set-up), run `eleventy --serve` to start a server, this should show you links to all your reports

 ## Changing stuff